 A historic port town and pilgrim gateway, Jeddah is a city used to welcoming the world, and in doing so, feeding it too.
-Little wonder then that the city’s cuisine brims with international flavours.
+Little wonder then that the city’s cuisine brims with international flavors.

 These days, huge expatriate communities have enhanced Jeddah’s cultural melting pot tag, ensuring it is a place where every culinary whim can be satisfied.
-Whether it’s fine dining at one of the city’s award-winning restaurants, or spicy street eats in a bustling ethnic neighbourhood, we’ve got it covered in this list of some of the city’s best international eateries.
+Whether it’s fine dining at one of the city’s award-winning restaurants, or spicy street eats in a bustling ethnic neighborhood, we’ve got it covered in this list of some of the city’s best international eateries.